Our New Home Building Process In 8 Steps

 6. Install flooring & fixtures

-Next, we install ceramic tile, and vinyl and wood flooring.
+Next, we install ceramic tile, vinyl, and wood flooring.
 We add the countertops you’ve chosen to your kitchen and bathrooms.
-We install bathroom fixtures (sink, toilet, shower, tub) and the electricians install outlets, lights and switches.
+We install bathroom fixtures (sink, toilet, shower, tub) and the electricians install outlets, lights, and switches.
 HVAC equipment is also put in place.

 7. Add finishing touches

 Inside the house, we add mirrors, shower doors, and carpeting.
 Outside, we plant grass, trees, and shrubs.
 If winter conditions apply, this will be completed in the spring.